Body Language: 17 Nonverbal Signals That Give Away Your Interlocutor in 3 Seconds

 Body Language: How to Read and Use Nonverbal Signals

-Body language is important in communication, especially when meeting someone new or interacting at work.
-I've heard that nonverbal signals convey the majority of information through gestures, facial expressions, and posture.
-In this article, I'll discuss the main aspects of these signals, show how to notice and apply them.
-This can help in building relationships, avoiding misunderstandings, and making a better impression at meetings, dates, or negotiations.
+Body language is important in communication, especially when meeting someone or communicating at work.
+I have heard that nonverbal signals convey most of the information through gestures, facial expressions, and posture.
+In the article, I will talk about the main aspects of these signals, show how to notice and apply them.
+This can help in building relationships, to avoid misunderstandings and to be better remembered at meetings, dates or negotiations.
 Let's go through the elements in order.

 Open Gestures

-Open palms, relaxed shoulders, and leaning toward the interlocutor show interest and trust.
+Open palms, relaxed shoulders, leaning towards the interlocutor show interest and trust.

 Such gestures make the atmosphere lighter and encourage conversation.
-For example, at a networking event, showing open palms during a handshake looks honest and ready for communication.
-Relaxed shoulders, lowered and not tense, indicate calmness without defensiveness.
-Leaning forward toward the person shows that you're listening attentively, making the conversation closer.
+For example, at a networking event, you show open palms when shaking hands.
+This looks honest and ready to communicate.
+Relaxed shoulders, lowered and not tense, indicate calmness, without defense.
+Leaning forward towards the person shows that you are listening attentively, the conversation becomes closer.

 Practical tips for using open gestures:

-- On a date or first meeting, don't cross your arms over your chest; it's like putting up a wall.
-Keep your hands free at your sides or spread your palms when talking about ideas.
+- On a date or for the first time, do not cross your arms over your chest, this is like a wall.
+Keep your hands freely at your sides or spread your palms when talking about ideas.

-- During a presentation, lean slightly forward; the audience will see your engagement.
-I've noticed that this helps people open up.
+- At a presentation, lean forward slightly, the audience will see your interest.
+I have noticed that this helps people open up.

-- Consider cultures: in Asia, too much openness can sometimes seem intrusive, so adapt to the situation.
+- Consider cultures: in Asia, too much openness sometimes seems intrusive, so adapt to the situation.

-If the interlocutor's shoulders are relaxed, they're comfortable.
-But if they lean back or cross their arms, maybe change the topic or step away.
+If your interlocutor's shoulders are lowered, they are comfortable.
+And if they lean back or cross their arms, maybe change the topic or step away.

 Mirroring

-When a person copies another's gestures, it often means sympathy.
-You can use this intentionally.
+When a person copies the gestures of another, it often means sympathy.
+You can use this on purpose.

-Mirroring, or imitation, happens subconsciously and brings people emotionally closer.
-If someone likes you, we repeat poses, speech speed, or facial expressions.
-On a date, if your partner copies your smile or head tilt, it's a positive signal; interest is growing.
+Mirroring, or imitation, occurs subconsciously and brings people closer emotionally.
+If someone likes you, we repeat postures, speech speed or facial expression.
+On a date, if your partner copies your smile or head tilt, this is a positive signal, interest is growing.

 If you mirror consciously, it helps create a connection.
-In a meeting, when the counterpart crosses their legs, do the same after a minute, but subtly.
-A feeling of being on the same team emerges, and negotiations go smoother.
+At a meeting, when your partner crosses their legs, after a minute do the same, but imperceptibly.
+There will be a feeling that you are on the same team, negotiations will go easier.

 How to apply mirroring effectively:

-- Start with small things: repeat the rhythm of movements, don't copy everything at once, or it will look like a parody.
+- Start with small things: repeat the rhythm of movements, do not copy everything at once, otherwise it will look like a parody.
 Wait 5-10 seconds.

-- At a party, pick up the energy: if everyone is gesturing actively, do the same to blend in.
+- At a party, pick up the energy: if everyone is actively gesticulating, do the same to blend in.

-- Don't overdo it; obvious mirroring annoys.
+- Do not overdo it, obvious mirroring irritates.
 Practice in front of a mirror or with friends.

-In networking, this works well; connections form faster.
-Psychologists say such techniques increase success chances by 40%.
+In networking, this works well, connections arise faster.
+Psychologists say that such techniques increase the chances of success by 40%.

 Eye Contact